Ticket to Ride…My Great Scandinavian Rail Adventure

-Malmo, Sweden’s third-largest city, is worthy of a stop, with its medieval castle ruins, blue-bell filled parks, windmills and a modern port area with good restaurants and nightlife.
+Malmo, Sweden’s third-largest city, is worthy of a stop, with its medieval castle ruins, blue-bell-filled parks, windmills, and a modern port area with good restaurants and nightlife.
 However, since Malmö is only 35 minutes by train from Copenhagen, some may want to travel farther in one day and go on to Gothenburg.

 Gothenburg is one of those sweet surprise cities that visitors adore.
-Founded in 1621 at the mouth of the Göta älv, (River of the Geats), today it is Sweden’s second largest city after Stockholm, and is a favorite stop of many.
+Founded in 1621 at the mouth of the Göta älv, (River of the Geats), today it is Sweden’s second-largest city after Stockholm and is a favorite stop of many.

 Disembarking in the city center at a large square near the river, rail passengers can walk to a several good hotels, including a modest business-style hotel Grand Hotel Opera.
 For an over-the-top Belle Époque boutique hotel experience, duck into the 37-room Dorsia Hotel and Restaurant.

 Another elegant little “naughty French” décor-driven hotel is Pigalle, with restaurant Atelier and Bar Amuse upstairs.
-Unique

-local stores, coffee shops, bakeries, chocolate shops, microbrew pubs and food halls made my friends and me want to linger longer in Gothenburg, at places like Restaurant Gabriel in the Feskekörka Fish Market, a casual fresh seafood bar with fresh where we dined on rare Swedish oysters.
+Unique local stores, coffee shops, bakeries, chocolate shops, microbrew pubs and food halls made my friends and me want to linger longer in Gothenburg, at places like Restaurant Gabriel in the Feskekörka Fish Market, a casual fresh seafood bar with fresh where we dined on rare Swedish oysters.

 A Food Tour

-That was just one of the stops on a fabulous local food tour offered by Jesper Adolfsson and his company, Matvandringen, which led us through cheese stores, food halls, coffee shops, chocolate bistros and other places we would not have found on our own.
+That was just one of the stops on a fabulous local food tour offered by Jesper Adolfsson and his company, Matvandringen, which led us through cheese stores, food halls, coffee shops, chocolate bistros, and other places we would not have found on our own.

-We also enjoyed unforgettable meal in the historic post office building at the Clarion Hotel Post near the train station.
+We also enjoyed an unforgettable meal in the historic post office building at the Clarion Hotel Post near the train station.

 Oslo, Norway was our next stop called on our great rail adventure.
-Norway’s capital, founded in 1040, Oslo is a global city, a vibrant fishing and port, rich in trade, industry and banking.
+Norway’s capital, founded in 1040, Oslo is a global city, and a vibrant fishing port, rich in trade, industry, and banking.